The All Saints' day in Italy is one of the most anticipated moments to enjoy a holiday. Here are our suggestions.

 Don't forget to book tickets for Arena performances in advance and plan visits to iconic sites such as the Piazza delle Erbe.
 Spending All Saints' Day 2023 in Verona promises an unforgettable experience, with a combination of culture, history and romance that makes this city unique.

-Discover Verona by bike
+Discover Verona by bike❯

-6. All Saints' Day 2023 in the Milanese capital
+6. All Saints' Day 2024 in the Milanese capital

-In Milan during the long weekend of All Saints' Day 2023, immerse yourself in the cosmopolitan atmosphere that characterises this Italian metropolis.
+In Milan during the long weekend of All Saints' Day 2024, immerse yourself in the cosmopolitan atmosphere that characterises this Italian metropolis.
 One of the first unmissable stops is the sumptuous Milan Cathedral, a masterpiece of Gothic architecture that stands majestically in the heart of the city.
 Not far away, along the renowned Via Montenapoleone, the shop windows of international fashion labels will capture the attention of high-class shoppers.

 For art lovers, the Pinacoteca di Brera is a veritable treasure trove, with works by renowned masters ranging from Renaissance masterpieces to creations by contemporary artists.
 Don't forget to spend some time at the Castello Sforzesco, an imposing fortress housing museums and collections of great historical and artistic value.
 For a moment of relaxation, the Parco Sempione offers an oasis of greenery and tranquillity in the heart of the city, perfect for a stroll or a rejuvenating break.
 Finally, let yourself be tempted by the local culinary delights: from risotto alla Milanese to delicious panettone, Milan will delight even the most discerning palates.
-Plan your visit carefully and make the most of the extraordinary opportunities that Milan has to offer during All Saints' weekend 2023.
+Plan your visit carefully and make the most of the extraordinary opportunities that Milan has to offer during All Saints' weekend 2024.

-Visit Milan's attractions with many discounts
+Visit Milan's attractions with many discounts❯

-7. Turin at All Saints' Day 2023: what to do and what to see
+7. Turin at All Saints' Day 2024: what to do and what to see

-In the evocative setting of the All Saints' weekend 2023, Turin reveals itself to be a city of extraordinary beauty and history.
+In the evocative setting of the All Saints' weekend 2024, Turin reveals itself to be a city of extraordinary beauty and history.
 Immerse yourself in the regal atmosphere by visiting the sumptuous Palazzo Reale, where art and history come together in a fascinating symphony.
 Stroll down the renowned Via Roma, a shopper's paradise, offering a selection of high-fashion boutiques and delightful craft shops.
 A must-see is the famous Egyptian Museum, a treasure trove of Egyptian antiquities that captures the imagination with its vast collection.
 For a relaxing break, immerse yourself in the lush greenery of Valentino Park, an oasis of tranquillity in the heart of the city.

 An appointment with Piedmontese gastronomy is a must.
 Don't neglect the cultural aspect: Turin boasts a wide range of art galleries, theatres and cultural spaces, ready to amaze you with extraordinary works and exciting performances.
-Carefully plan your visit to Turin during the All Saints' weekend 2023 and let yourself be enchanted by its historical, artistic and culinary richness.
+Carefully plan your visit to Turin during the All Saints' weekend 2024 and let yourself be enchanted by its historical, artistic and culinary richness.
 There is no better time to discover all that this wonderful city has to offer.

-5. Bologna and the All Saints' weekend
+Visit the Royal Palace of Turin❯5.
+Bologna and the All Saints' weekend

-The long weekend that runs from 28 October to 1 November 2022 is the right time to visit a very famous city in Italy, Bologna.
+The long weekend that runs from 1 to 4 November 2024 is the right time to visit a very famous city in Italy, Bologna.
 There are many things to do in the city during the All Saints' Bridge or if you prefer on Halloween weekend events scattered around the city, exhibitions, festivals and parties, little-known places in the city centre and guided tours of the best attractions not to be missed.

 You can visit the historic centre of the city and lose yourself among its arcades that contain part of the history of the Emilian city.
 You can visit Piazza Maggiore, the centre of the historic heart of Bologna and climb the two towers, Garisenda and degli Asinelli, which are commonly recognized as the symbol of Bologna and rise in the heart of the city at the intersection with the ancient Via Emilia.
 Then you can visit a market that has been active since the Middle Ages, the Mercato di Mezzo, within the Quadrilatero District and a few steps from Piazza Maggiore, open throughout the day.

-4. All Saints in Florence: tours and experiences
+Discover Bologna❯4.
+All Saints in Florence: tours and experiences

 Florence is one of the most beautiful cities in Italy where you can touch the history with your hand.
 There are many things to see that you can see on the weekend of All Saints in the Tuscan capital whether you are passionate about art, food or urban trekking.
 Among the first stops, you cannot draw a visit to the "bride of Michelangelo", which is the basilica of Santa Maria Novella, a stone's throw from the railway station of the same name, which houses the famous crucifix by Giotto.